goofy2k/ESP32_faust2api/README.md

 |wifi          |  B    |   23    |  1036      | 16          |
 |ipc0          |  B    |   24    |  564       |  2          |

+High Water Mark is the minimum amount of stack space that has remained for the task since the task was created.
+The closer this value is to zero the closer the task has come to overflowing its stack.

+States are:

+R -- Ready
+X -- Running (the calling task is querying its own priority) D -- Deleted (waiting clean up)
+B -- Blocked
+S -- Suspended, or Blocked without a timeout

 9. For creation of alternative MIDI input (non) uart,  start at base class in midi.h  , derived esp32_midi  and have a look at other midi_handlers (teensy_midi , juce_midi_handler, ...).
 Is it possible to re-use jdsk code?